 - Shortness of breath.

 For allergic reasons:

-- Rarely, infections have happened where this medicine was given.
+- Rarely, infections have happened where epinephrine injection solution was given.
 Sometimes, these infections can be very bad.
 Call your doctor right away if you have signs of an infection like redness that does not go away, warmth, swelling, or tenderness.

 Injection (if given in the vein):